Building an 'L' Shaped Structure with Full Gable Ends

 Select Build> Wall> Break Wall from the menu.
 Click to place a break in the wall where the baseline wall meets the gable.

-Flag each of the gable end walls (marked in yellow in the image below) as Full Gable Wall on the Roof tab of that wall's specification dialog.
+Flag each of the gable end walls (marked in yellow in the image below) as Full Gable Wall.

 Pull the baseline wall's end back to its original location.

-Select Build> Roof> Build Roof from the menu to oepn the Build Roof dialog.
+Select Build> Roof> Build Roof from the menu to open the Build Roof dialog.

 Alternatively, you can double-click either the Roof Tools parent tool or the Roof Plane child tool to open this dialog.